enix223/enix223.github.io/_posts/2015-11-11-your-file-name.md

+---
+layout: blog
+categories: blog
+published: true
+title: Test note 1
-Hi this is the first note of here
+---Hi this is the first note of here